-By Stephen Bishop.
-Last Updated 19th May 2022.
+By Danielle Graves.
+Last Updated 17th July 2023.
 If you’re asking ‘how much compensation can I claim per stitch in the UK?’, the likelihood is you have an injury that requires stitches.
 But is this the right question to ask to get an idea of how much your injury could be worth?

 If you sustain a laceration injury in an accident that wasn’t your fault, you may be considering claiming compensation.
 But, like some claimants, you may wish to get an idea of how much compensation you could receive before you go ahead.
 This is understandable, and this is why we have put together this guide.